227903

 • Main sewer line backups

-• Gurgling drains or foul odors
+• Gurgling drains or bubbling fixtures

 • Before major drain repairs

-• Buying a home (sewer inspection)
+• When buying a home (sewer inspection)

-See: Main Drain Clog Symptoms
+If multiple fixtures are affected, start here: Main Drain Clog Symptoms

 Typical Cost

-ServiceTypical cost
+ServiceTypical Cost

-Basic camera inspection$150 – $300
+Basic camera inspection$150–$300

-Inspection with cleaning service$250 – $500
+Inspection with cleaning service$250–$500

-Inspection with detailed report$300 – $600+
+Inspection with detailed report$300–$600+

 How It Works